CephalofairGames/merc-packs-faq/index.md

 <p><b>Can I place a Tear under my figure?</b> Yes, if it's allowed by the ability.
 You will not, however, lose Invisible, unless you exit that hex and re-enter it - you need to enter a hex with a Tear to do so.</p>

 <p><b>Can I use a Tear that's occupied by an enemy?</b> Yes, but you cannot end your movement in an occupied hex.
 Remember - you don't lose Invisible until the end of your Move ability.</p>

 <p><b>How does Teleport interact with Tears?</b> You don't move through any intervening hexes with a Teleport.
 If you want to use a Tear while teleporting, you must end the Teleport in the Tear to lose Invisbile.</p>

-<p><b>How does Teleport interact with Tears?</b> You don't move through any intervening hexes with a Teleport.
-If you want to use a Tear while teleporting, you must end the Teleport in the Tear to lose Invisbile.</p>